Prunus ilicifolia: Kernel

+Some also cracked the dried cherries and made meal from the seeds after grinding and leaching them.
 The method of preparation for the cherry was to first extract and crush the kernel in a mortar, and the resulting powder would then be leached in order to eliminate remaining bad chemicals.
 The final step was to boil the leached powder into an atole.
 Once this process was completed, Native Californians would then make soup base, tortillas, or tamale-like foods using the resulting ground meal.
 Other times, the kernel would be kept whole, leached to remove its hydrocyanic acid content, roasted for a couple hours, and then used to make cakes or balls.